meetar/fjord.style/_posts/2023-11-08-going-into-depth.md

 You'll notice that in the previous examples, "closer" layers occlude "further" layers.
 This order is simply determined by painting order, which in CSS is determined by z-depth.
 Occlusion could be useful in certain cases, but when dealing with sparkly crystals, you want to maximize the sparkle levels, and minimize any apparent occlusion.

 To achieve this the crystal shader uses a technique which equates to a "lighten" blending mode in a layer-based image editor like Photoshop.
 This is done in CSS with `mix-blend-mode: lighten`, and the result is that where pixels overlap, the lightest pixel is shown.
-(To see anything we'll need to ensure that the background is darker than the foreground.)
+(For the full effect we'll need to ensure that the background is darker than the foreground.)

 <div id="cheeseContainerLighten" class="container"></div>